 You have a kick ass resume and ready to start your job search.
 Some people tell you to contact recruiters; they’ll help you find a job.
 If there’s one thing I’ve discovered though, it’s that most people HATE recruiters.
 Look at all the angry comments at the end of this post.

 When people think of Recruiters, they think of agents.
 When they think of agents, they think of someone like Ari Gold – the crazy, fast-talking agent on Entourage.

-This misconception is what causes so many job seekers not to trust Recruiters.
-In order to appreciate them, it’s important to understand exactly how they fit into a job seeker’s search strategy.
+This misconception is what causes so many job seekers not to trust recruiters.
+In order to appreciate them, you have to understand exactly how they fit into a your job search strategy.
 Here’s the truth about how recruiters really work and the best ways you can partner with them.

-Let’s clarify one thing first, there is a difference between in-house recruiters and agency recruiters.
+Let’s clarify one thing first though, there is a difference between in-house recruiters and agency recruiters.
 In-house corporate recruiters are employed by a company and they’re part of their Human Resources department.

 We’ll focus on agency recruiters here though.